CarolineMillan/CHIP8_emulator/README.md

 cargo run rom/chip8Archive/roms/glitchGhost.ch8
 ```

-awsd to move. e to haunt.
-Aim of the game is to chase all humans into their grave and haunt them.
+awsd to move. e to haunt (which makes the human run).
+Aim of the game is to chase all humans into their grave.

 ## ROM Compatibility